a-b/Home-Automation/README.md

 Calling it "CleanInstall"

 # Installing CEC support #
 Enabeling you to control your HDMI devices through your HDMI port, if you have the possibility to connect your server to your home theatre for example.
+You will need a USB -> Puls Eight adapter to do this, search ebay for "Pulse Eight USB" and find an adapter that could work, something like "Pulse-Eight USB - CEC Adapter, for Kodi, Plex, MediaPortal, emby etc"

 Im going to reuse the scripts compiled for Hassbian (installation on raspberry pi) https://github.com/home-assistant/hassbian-scripts#the-included-scripts